hercysn/Beatles_Story/database/README.md

 This directory documents the content database design.
 The executable Supabase/PostgreSQL migrations live in `../supabase/migrations`.

+## Current Stage

+The database layer is in the schema-ready, app-integration-pending stage.

+The initial PostgreSQL schema and matching shared TypeScript types are present.
+The public web app still renders from static fixtures and seed content; live Supabase reads, public read policies, admin auth, ingestion jobs, and AI processing are deferred until the content API and editorial workflow are ready.

 ## Initial Schema

 The initial content schema is defined in: